 Interview Question – There was only one technical question and it was to design a media player for a mobile device.
 I didn't expect it because of what I had read about Amazon interviews in websites.
 Answer Question

-I applied through other source and the process took 4 months - interviewed at Amazon.com in June 2013.
+I applied through another source and the process took 4 months - interviewed at Amazon.com in May 2013.

 Took about 4 months start to finish.
 The people in the in person interview were wonderful.
 Very smart, laid back, and understanding.
 Got lunch, small tour of campus, and learned what I'd be doing.
 Got the offer 2 business days after the in person interview.

 Sadly, I signed a NDA and I respect the terms of that.
 As such, I can't give you any specific questions, but I'll gladly give you the best advice I have.